 Created by Survios under a $50 million Series C fund from MGM, Creed seeks to offer the PSVR platform a boxing experience that rivals Knockout League or The Thrill of the Fight!, but with the top-notch fidelity of a AAA experience.

-We’ve yet to see a game studio take a serious crack at a AAA boxing experience in VR, let alone as a PSVR exclusive.
+We’ve yet to see a game studio take a serious crack at a AAA boxing experience in VR, let alone with lead characters as iconic as Rocky Balboa.